 Many of the L-41 primates and other vertebrates are extremely fragile and are subject to irreparable damage by water or humidity, and due to the value of all original primate specimens in the collection, these specimens should be studied in-house at Duke University and cannot be sent out on loan unless special arrangements are made.

 All publications resulting from research on the collections should have a DLC publication number and acknowledge appropriate grants and agencies.
 Please contact after acceptance for assignment of a publication number.
 Please note: Due to the current contractual agreement with the Egyptian Mineral Resources Authority, all type specimens must be assigned an Egyptian Geological Museum (CGM) specimen number and returned to Egypt.
-Therefore, if you plan to name a type, please alert the Collections Manager.
+Therefore, if you plan to name a type, please alert the Staff Specialist.
 Once your research is published, two copies should be sent to the DFP for deposit with the collections and to be shared with our international collaborators as appropriate.

 Material loaned to researchers should not be used for teaching.
 Likewise DFP material on loan should not be transferred to others or molded/cast without prior written permission.
 A copy of any casts made should be returned to the Division.